-On 21 April 2016 Queensland's Legislative Assembly approved a bill to abolish the use of the optional preferential voting system in state elections and replace it with a full preferential voting system.
-This change brings Queensland into alignment with the voting system used by the Australian Electoral Commission for the House of Representatives elections.
+On Thursday, 21 April 2016 the Queensland Parliament approved a bill to replace the optional preferential voting system in state elections with a full preferential voting system.

-Full preferential voting (FPV) means marking every box on the ballot paper in your preferred order.
-If every square is not marked your vote will be deemed informal and unable to be counted to contribute towards determining the election result.
+Full preferential voting (FPV) means numbering every box on the ballot paper in your preferred order.
+If every square is not numbered, your vote could be deemed informal and may not be counted.

-To place a formal vote under the FPV system you simply number the candidates in order of your preference by:
+To make your vote count under the FPV system you must number the candidates in order of your preference by:

-- a three (3) in the box beside your third preference, and so on until all boxes have been numbered.
+- a three (3) in the box beside your third preference; and

-Information and instructions for completing a formal vote are always provided at the top of the ballot paper.
-Please read these instructions carefully to ensure your vote is counted and contributes towards the election result.
+Instructions for completing a formal vote are always provided at the top of the ballot paper.
+Please read this information carefully to ensure your vote is counted.